Bayesian Optimization with Clustering and Rollback for CNN Auto Pruning: Abstract

 \section{Abstract}

-Pruning has been widely used to slim convolutional neural network (CNN) models to achieve a good trade-off between accuracy and model size so that the pruned models become feasible for power-constrained devices such as mobile phones.
-This process can be automated to avoid the expensive hand-crafted efforts and to explore a large pruning space automatically so that the high-performance pruning policy can be achieved efficiently.
-Nowadays, reinforcement learning (RL) and Bayesian optimization (BO)-based auto pruners are widely used due to their solid theoretical foundation, universality, and high compressing quality.
-However, the RL agent suffers from long training times and high variance of results, while the BO agent is time-consuming for high-dimensional design spaces.
-In this work, we propose an enhanced BO agent to obtain significant acceleration for auto pruning in high-dimensional design spaces.
-To achieve this, a novel clustering algorithm is proposed to reduce the dimension of the design space to speedup the searching process.
-Then, a roll-back algorithm is proposed to recover the high-dimensional design space so that higher pruning accuracy can be obtained.
-We validate our proposed method on ResNet, MobileNet, and VGG models, and our experiments show that the proposed method significantly improves the accuracy of BO when pruning very deep CNN models.
-Moreover, our method achieves lower variance and shorter time than the RL-based counterpart.
+Pruning is an effective technique for convolutional neural networks (CNNs) model compression, but it is difficult to find the optimal pruning policy due to the large design space.
+To improve the usability of pruning, many auto pruning methods have been developed.
+Recently, Bayesian optimization (BO) has been considered to be a competitive algorithm for auto pruning due to its solid theoretical foundation and high sampling efficiency.
+However, BO suffers from the curse of dimensionality.
+The performance of BO deteriorates when pruning deep CNNs, since the dimension of the design spaces increase.
+We propose a novel clustering algorithm that reduces the dimension of the design space to speed up the searching process.
+Subsequently, a rollback algorithm is proposed to recover the high-dimensional design space so that higher pruning accuracy can be obtained.
+We validate our proposed method on ResNet, MobileNetV1, and MobileNetV2 models.
+Experiments show that the proposed method significantly improves the convergence rate of BO when pruning deep CNNs with no increase in running time.
+The source code is available at https://github.com/fanhanwei/BOCR. \keywords{CNN, Pruning, Bayesian Optimization}